-- a statement that participation is voluntary; - assurance that refusal to participate or withdrawal from participation will not compromise care or access to the hospital's services; and who to contact with questions about the research.
+(i) The identifiable private information or identifiable biospecimens are publicly available;

-A sub-set of research activities may qualify for a waiver of written consent.
-The research applications requesting a waiver of consent requirement should include the following details
+(ii) Information, which may include information about biospecimens, is recorded by the investigator in such a manner that the identity of the human subjects cannot readily be ascertained directly or through identifiers linked to the subjects

-- The research involves no more than minimal risk to subject and involves no procedures for which informed consent is normally required outside of the research context. - The waiver or alteration will not adversely affect the rights and welfare of the subjects. - The research could not practically be carried out without the waiver or alteration. - Whenever appropriate, the subjects will be provided with additional information after participation.
+Investigators should not make final determination that their research is exempt.
+IRB is an authorized body to make the final determination of exemption.

+- 21. IRB review also ensures that informed consent in research is documented as per GCP requirements and hospital policy on informed consent.
+A template document outlining requirements for consent in research is available with the clinical research office for investigator use.
+The investigator should ensure that the following is covered during the process of informed consent for research studies - an explanation of the research, duration of patient participation, and procedures to be followed by patients; - expected benefits; - potential discomforts and risks; - alternative treatments and procedures that might also be beneficial; - the extent to which confidentiality of records will be maintained; - compensation or medical treatments available if an injury occurs; - a statement that participation is voluntary; - assurance that refusal to participate or withdrawal from participation will not compromise care or access to the hospital's services; and who to contact with questions about the research. - 22.
+A sub-set of research activities may qualify for a waiver of informed consent if it meets following criteria: - The research involves no more than minimal risk to subject and involves no procedures for which informed consent is normally required outside of the research context. - The waiver or alteration will not adversely affect the rights and welfare of the subjects. - The research could not practically be carried out without the waiver or alteration. - Whenever appropriate, the subjects will be provided with additional information after participation. - 23.
 Review of application during Pandemics & Public Health Emergencies